 The GoE continued to provide valuable services for its trainers and practitioners worldwide as the "World of Classic EFT" began to fall apart and many warring factions emerged.
 In the meantime, Silvia Hartmann pushed on the research on modern energy work, leading to the discovery of Guiding Stars in 2000, and the formulation of EMO Energy In Motion (originally called EMO), which laid down the principles for modern energy work for the first time.

 In 2002, Alex Kent joined the GoE after graduating from University with a honours degree in Computer Science & Management Studies.
-His role with the organisation started out being the original Member Support Manager, as well as taking an active development role within the IT department.
+His role with the organisation started out being the original Global Member Support Manager, as well as taking an active development role within the IT department.
 By 2010, Alex Kent had become CEO of the GoE and responsible for the day-to-day management of the organisation with the vision and course catalogue being developed by GoE chairperson Silvia Hartmann.